Red Hook WatchIndependent Community Resource

 Resolved

-7. The area variance is granted to allow construction of a two-story addition 35 feet 7 inches from the front property line, subject to the applicant's commitment to vegetative screening along the gabion wall facing Yantz Road and modifications to the exterior appearance of the residence to create a more rural character and muted color palette.
+7. an area variance is granted to permit construction of a two-story addition 35 feet 7 inches from the front property line, with the condition that vegetative screening be installed to hide the gabion wall on Yantz Road and that the exterior appearance be modified to a more rural character with muted colors

 Whereas

-• WHEREAS, The site of the proposed addition is an existing lot of record in a subdivision created prior to zoning in the Town, with one acre zoning, located in the RD3 Zoning District of the Town.
+• WHEREAS, the site of the proposed addition is an existing lot of record in a subdivision created prior to zoning in the Town, with one acre zoning, located in the RD3 Zoning District

-• WHEREAS, The owner of the property and his architect have committed to modifying the look of the house in order to create a more rural character, a more muted color, and install vegetative screening along the gabion wall located on Yantz Road.
+• WHEREAS, the owner of the property and his architect have committed to modifying the look of the house to create a more rural character, a more muted color, and install vegetative screening along the gabion wall located on Yantz Road, resulting in a less intrusive overall effect

 Subject key: kortbus_sunrise_drive_addition_variance